aravind9728/accuknox_test/qa-test/Test Automation/README.md

 Problem1

 Steps the setup the automation
-1) software needed
-2) VS code or PyCharm, python
+1) software needed - VS code or PyCharm, Python
-3) set the environment variable for python
+2) Set the environment variable for Python

 Setup in VS code
 1) Need to install requests using pip install requests and other imports if needed